jonn-smith/dotfiles/README.md

 ## Platform / Support

 Everything here is desinged to work in Bourne Again Shell (BASH).
-If it doesn't work in your shell, I may or may not be able to support / help you.
+If it doesn't work in your shell, you're on your own (but most of it should be OK).

 I use both Mac and Linux computers.
 Most of these contents will work for both systems.
 Some don't.
 I haven't labeled what will and won't work in each.
 Good luck.

+Notes:
-Note: *This repo requires `python` is installed and on your path.*
+ - *To install this code, `python` must be installed and on your path.*
+ - Many features in this set of scripts rely on foundational programs to be installed (e.g. `mail`).
+Some things won't work without their dependencies.
+These dependencies are not documented.

-## OBLIGATORY WARNING
+## OBLIGATORY HIGH-LEVEL WARNING
 **USE THIS REPOSITORY AT YOUR OWN PERIL!**

 **READ EVERYTHING BEFORE RUNNING ANY OF IT!**